You Can Do It – One Day at a Time

 A few members may tell you that they stay sober without the aid of a sponsor, and having one is indeed not a requirement.
 However, our AA experience tells us that you will have a much better chance with a sponsor than without one.
 In fact, you will probably find that communicating with your sponsor is a vital part of your participation in the AA program.

 Your sponsor will listen to you and make suggestions based on his or her experience.
-S/he will not serve as a financial advisor, marriage counselor or psychologist, however.
+However, they will not serve as a financial advisor, marriage counselor or psychologist.
 Sponsors are but experienced guides to the AA program of recovery: the Twelve Steps.
 Some AA groups will help you find a temporary sponsor; if you are not certain about your group’s practices regarding sponsorship, simply ask the chairperson after a meeting.

 Live One Day at a Time